U.S. Energy Information Administration logo

 Power plants reduce air pollution emissions in various ways

-Air pollution emission standards limit the amounts of some of the substances that power plants can release into the air.
+Air pollution emission standards limit the amount of some of the substances power plants can release into the air.
 Some of the ways that power plants meet these standards include:

 • Burning low-sulfur-content coal to reduce SO2 emissions.
 Some coal-fired power plants cofire wood chips with coal to reduce SO2 emissions.
-Pretreating and processing coal can also reduce the level of undesirable compounds in combustion gases.
+Pretreating and processing coal can also reduce undesirable compounds in combustion gases.

 • Different kinds of particulate emission control devices treat combustion gases before they exit the power plant: